londynmu/yard-rota-app/README.md

 ## Recent Changes

 ### May 2024
+- **Added Templates functionality in Rota Planner (2024-05-28):** Implemented a template system in Rota Planner allowing administrators to save the current day's slot configuration as a named template and apply it to other days.
+This speeds up schedule creation by reusing common patterns instead of recreating them manually each time.
+Templates are stored in the database and accessible via a dedicated modal with both "Save Current Layout" and "Apply Template" tabs.
+  - New files: `src/components/Admin/Rota/TemplateModal.jsx`, `supabase/migrations/20250510112711_create_rota_templates.sql`
+  - Modified files: `src/components/Admin/Rota/RotaManager.jsx`
 - **New centralized notification system (2024-05-09):** Implemented `ToastContext` and `Toast.jsx` component providing modern, animated notifications displayed in the center of the screen with background blur effect.
 Messages disappear after 2 seconds and are globally available throughout the application (injected in `main.jsx`).
   - New files: `src/components/ui/ToastContext.jsx`, `src/components/ui/Toast.jsx`
   - Modified files: `tailwind.config.js` (added `fade-scale` animation), `src/main.jsx`, `src/components/Admin/Rota/RotaManager.jsx`